Watch WWE Friday Night SmackDown on FOX in 3 minutes | SMACKDOWN IN 3 (VIDEO)

 Video Details

-Check out the winners and losers of tonight's Friday Night SmackDown as well as The New Day becoming seven-time WWE Tag Team Champions.
+The march to Survivor Series on November 24th continued Friday on Fox with Daniel Bryan challenging Bray Wyatt for the Universal Championship as well as Nikki Cross fought for the right to join Team SmackDown.
 Relive WWE Friday Night SmackDown on FOX in just 3 minutes.

 Help | Press | Advertise With Us | Jobs | FOX Cincy | RSS | Site Map